wolffg7/Sentiment_Prediction/README.md

 Team Members: Wolff Gilligan and Ethan McFarlin, AIT Budapest Spring 2023

-Project Title: The Positive, the Negative, and Everything In Between— Sentiment Prediction in Movie Reviews
+Project Title: The Positive, the Negative, and Everything In Between— Sentiment Prediction in Movie Reviews Using Deep Learning

 Project Description: We aim to classify the sentiment of movie reviews using 5 categorical labels: very negative, negative, neutral, positive, and very positive.
 As avid cinema enthusiasts, we are drawn to this project idea, as it has real-world applications in the natural language processing field.